spicysomtam/rancher-k3s-aws-tf/README.md

 This is the k3s minimum fault tolerant configuration recommended by rancher.
 You will find this deploy in the `nlb-2-nodes` sub directory.

-### ELB with 2 nodes

-This is the k3s minimum fault tolerant configuration recommended by rancher, but using an ELB rather than an NLB.
-You will find this deploy in the `elb-2-nodes` sub directory.
-This is the fault tolerant deploy I recommend.

 ## Prefix

 I introduced a prefix for aws resource names.
 This allows you to deploy multiple stacks in the same aws account, using different prefixes.